-Musical Theatre Development Lab at 92nd Street Y
+Musical Theater Development Lab at 92nd Street Y

 Megan is passionate about forging paths, making opportunities, and offering space and support for female artists to produce new and innovative work.
-She creates work that challenges and intersects the vocabularies of both musical theatre and concert dance.
-Megan is committed to radically shifting the gender norms, stereotypes and possibilities for women in dance, especially within the context of Musical Theatre, a place where the definition of “woman” can often be limiting and go unchallenged.
-Megan created the Musical Theatre Development Lab at 92nd Street Y as a response to the lack of support available for emerging female artists in the musical theatre genre.
+She creates work that challenges and intersects the vocabularies of both musical theater and concert dance.
+Megan is committed to radically shifting the gender norms, stereotypes and possibilities for women in dance, especially within the context of Musical Theater, a place where the definition of “woman” can often be limiting and go unchallenged.
+Megan created the Musical Theater Development Lab at 92nd Street Y as a response to the lack of support available for emerging female artists in the musical theater genre.
 The Lab brings together artists in a safe space to explore new techniques in both generating performance, and collaborative processes.